Meet Dr. Shepard

 - Doctor of Chiropractic; 2011

-- ART® (Active Release Techniques®) Certification in Upper Extremity, Lower Extremity, and Spine
+- ART® (Active Release Techniques®) Certification in Upper Extremity, Lower Extremity, Spine, and Long Tract Nerve

 - Vojta Therapy

 - Dynamic Neuromuscular Reeducation